yakshchauhan/Portfolio/README.md

-# Portfolio <br>
+# 🌐 Portfolio Website

-**Goal**
+## 🎯 Goal
-To create a webpage to show your portfolio using tech stack like HTML and CSS . <br>
+To create a webpage to showcase my portfolio using technologies like **HTML** and **CSS**.
-Project has responsive layout for mobile and desktop.It includes link for my contacts and project details. <br>
+The project features a responsive layout for both mobile and desktop devices.
+It also includes links to my contact information and project details.

-Technologies Used
+## 🛠️ Technologies Used
-HTML5
+- HTML5
-CSS3
+- CSS3

-Project Structure
+## 📂 Project Structure
 Portfolio/
 │── index.html
 │── style.css
 │── bgproject.png

-How to Run the Project:
+## 🚀 How to Run the Project
 1. Download or clone the repository
 2. Open the project folder
-3. Double-click on index.html or open it in your browser
+3. Double-click on `index.html` or open it in your browser

-Author - Yaksh Chauhan
+## 👨‍💻 Author
+**Yaksh Chauhan**